C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Example

-To convey the concept of pattern rule, be sure to always emphasize the repetition of gestures, sounds of musical instruments, or the rhythm of the music.
+To convey the concept of a pattern rule, be sure to always emphasize the repetition of gestures, sounds of musical instruments, or the rhythm of the music.

 Activity 3: Single File